Multi-Sandbox

 • Metadata is allocated in the Java heap,

-Custom Feature Installation Overview
+Feature Installation Steps

-Custom Feature Installation Steps
+Feature Installation Steps

 The Abstraction Layer implementation is responsible for providing the following elements: